 - The furnace flame wavers or turns yellow

-- The pilot light won’t light right away
+- The pilot light won’t turn on right away

 - The pilot light goes out frequently